 Help desk software can seem overwhelming, but you can manage that with a good understanding of the process and good communication with your customers.

-When you're new to supporting customers, incident management workflow can seem daunting.
-It's important to remember that the objective is to quickly restore service.
+Incident management workflow can seem daunting when you’re new to supporting customers.
+It’s important to remember that the objective is to restore service quickly.
 Online ticketing systems provide a platform for managing the communication and relationship with your customers while your agents work to resolve issues.

 Later on, you can conduct problem management investigations, and correctly classifying your tickets will help that investigation.
 You may be able to use your support ticket information to create self-service knowledge base articles that your users can check before submitting a ticket.
 That ultimately leads to greater customer satisfaction when you have the answers at their fingertips.

-This isn't an exhaustive list of everything possible with a ticketing system, but the objective was to get you started with your help desk operation to better serve your customers.
+This isn’t an exhaustive list of everything possible with a ticketing system, but the objective was to get you started with your help desk operation to serve your customers better.